openESG-gmbh/documentation/docs/index.md

 ).json()
 ```

-Meta-data on the meaning of the different report fields are provided by the report template sections.
-It is possible
+Meta-data on the meaning of the different report fields is provided by the report templates sections.
-to look up the field values type definition from the template sections.
+For every field value there is a corresponding type definition within the template sections.

 ```python
 # Make meta data accessible on 'field_type_id'